-The enclosed report presents the results of the audit of the Commission's financial statements for the fiscal year ended September 30, 2019.
-The report should be read in conjunction with the Commission's financial statements and notes to fully understand the context of the information contained therein.

-The Appalachian Regional Commission (ARC) contracted with the independent certified public accounting firm of Key & Associates, P.C.
-(KEY), to audit the financial statements of the Commission as of and for the fiscal year ended September 30, 2019.
-The contract required that the audit be conducted in accordance with U.S. generally accepted government auditing standards and OMB audit guidance.
-ARC's Office of Inspector General monitored audit activities to help ensure audit quality.
+This memorandum transmits the results of the audit of the Commission's financial statements for the fiscal year ended September 30, 2019 and 2020.
+We contracted with the independent certified public accounting firm Key & Associates, P.C. to conduct this audit.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards.